skip to Main Content

 These rapidly growing problems have serious consequences for the quality and safety of patient care, the longevity of the professional community and the maintenance of professional competency and dedication and can ultimately affect the viability of the healthcare system itself.
 Healthcare executives and educators alike have been seeking new ways to reverse this trend.
 Refreshing and strengthening a sense of calling and service intention in professional community, and enabling physicians, nurses and other healthcare clinicians to find a personal meaning in their daily work holds great promise for experiencing deeper satisfaction in the workplace and strengthening the work force against compassion fatigue.

-The Tending the Flame retreat workshop occurs over 2-1/2 days, provides an introduction to Finding Meaning GroupsTM and includes 14.75 AMA PRA Category 1 Credit(s)TM.
+The Tending the Flame retreat and training workshop occurs over 2-1/2 days and provides an introduction to Finding Meaning Groups.TM

 Transformative vs. Informative Education